costa-rica/The404-Web/README.md

 - `npm install tailwind-merge`
 - `npm i -D @svgr/webpack`
   - Requires an update to the `next.config.ts` file → see the file for details.

-## For Claude Code (claude.ai/code)

-Use the docs/CLAUDE_TEMPLATE.md and docs/PROJECT_OVERVIEW.md files references for the project structure.
-They are both documentation files for a different project that will have a very similar structure to this one.
-For the overall object of the project use the Overview section of the README.md file.